9ae/ace/editing/1story.md

 Figure out which scenes:

 - more than 3/4 written (you need dialog and description edits)
 - more than 1/2 written (will involve a scene edit)
 - needs an entire re-write

+# Ideas

+- Make the ch1 mission protect the Harts
+- The Org starts of as a private security firm hired by the gov, since their detective department budget was severly cut.
+- It is during ch2 that Edgar & Jacques has a falling out, and Jacques removes the org from gov employment and allies them with the Order.